ipanditi/ipanditi/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on LLMs and RAGs
-- 🌱 Learning to BUIDL with Python, C and C++
+- 🌱 Learning to BUIDL with Python, C++, Rust and Go
-- 🤔 Exploring Low-Level Programming using C/C++
+- 🤔 Exploring Low-Level Programming using C++ and Rust
 - 📫 Reach me at my LinkedIn: https://www.linkedin.com/in/vivek-pandit-28681b206/

 ## My Stats